BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Numerical implementation of bubble flows

-Two cases were set up for investigating the bubble flow: $^1$single bubble flow and $^2$multiple bubbles flow, confined in a microtube.
-For the single bubble case: the microbubble diameter is set to be $d = 4 \mu \rm m$; the micro-tube has a length of $15 \mu \rm m$ and diameter of $5 \mu \rm m$; we set up periodic boundary conditions (BCs) as $\Delta p = 10 \rm Pa$, and the tube is confined at the end as constant pressure $p = 799.932 \rm Pa$ (6mmHg), corresponding to the pressure in human interstitial fluid; the initial conditions (ICs) is set as the pressure $p_0 = 799.932 \rm Pa$, with room temperature as $293.15$K; shown as in figure \ref{model_single}.
+Two cases are considered for investigations: $(1)$ single bubble flow and $(2)$ multiple bubbles flow, confined in a microchannel.
+For the single bubble case, the initial diameter of the bubble is set to be $d = 4 \mu \rm m$, and the microchannel has length of $15 \mu \rm m$ and width of $5 \mu \rm m$.
+The pressure difference $\Delta p = 10 \rm Pa$ is imposed in axial direction to drive the flow, and pressure at the end of the channel is kept as constant pressure $p_0 = 799.932 \rm Pa$ (6mmHg), corresponding to the pressure of interstitial fluid in human brain \cite{interstitial1, interstitial2} and in lymph flow \cite{interstitial3}.
+The initial conditions (ICs) is set as the pressure $p_0$, with room temperature as $293.15$K, shown as in Figure \ref{model}\textbf{A}.
+This kind of numerical setup has been designed to simulate the bubble transportation in brain vessels for the investigation of the blood-brain barrier \cite{bbb1, bbb2, bbb3}.
+Our model is inspired by the work of Miao et al. \cite{bbb1}, where a single bubble is confined in a microchannel with both diameters $\sim 5 \mu$m.

-For the multiple bubbles flow: 60 micro-bubbles are randomly distributed in a 2D micro-tube with a length of $100 \mu \rm m$ and a diameter of $50 \mu \rm m$, with each micro-bubble of the diameter of $3 \mu \rm m$.
-The BCs and ICs are same with the single bubble case: $\Delta p = 10 \rm Pa$, constant pressure at tube end $p = 799.932 \rm Pa$ and $p_0 = 799.932\rm Pa$, with room temperature as $293.15$K. Both the meshing of the two bubbly flows are set to be extremely fine.
-For a single bubble case, the simulation is run for $5000 \mu \rm s$, and for the multiple bubbles case, the simulation is run for $3000 \mu \rm s$.
+For the multiple bubbles flow, 60 micro-bubbles, each micro-bubble of diameter $3 \mu \rm m$, are randomly distributed in a 2D microchannel with a length of $100 \mu \rm m$ and width of $50 \mu \rm m$, as shown in Figure \ref{model}\textbf{B}.
+The BCs and ICs are the same as the single bubble case.
+The moving mesh is adopted for space field discretization and computations.
+The single bubble flow case generates 24182 meshes and the multiple bubbles flow generates 75302 meshes initially.
+For the single bubble case, the simulation is run for $5000 \mu \rm s$, while for the multiple bubbles case, the simulation is run for $3000 \mu \rm s$. $Re = \rho U L / \mu$, where $L$ is the characteristic length, equals to the microchannel's width in our cases. $\mu$ is the dynamic viscosity of the bubbly flow. $U = -{R^2 / 3\mu}\cdot dp/dx$ is the average velocity of 2D Poiseuille flow. $R=L/2$ is the half width of the channel.
+The Reynolds number $Re$ is approximately 0.007 for the single bubble case and 0.010 for the multiple bubbles case.

+To produce training data set of the bubble flows in the microchannel, the computational fluid dynamics (CFD) technique is utilized for 2D bubbly flow simulations, adopting the time-dependent level set algorithms for modeling bubbles, using COMSOL Multiphysics\textregistered.

+In subsequent sections, the numerical results obtained in CFD simulation are used for training the NNs.
+However, as we claimed before, high resolution data will lead to a huge demand of computer resources in NN training or maybe not available in experiments.
+For this consideration, we only use a "coarsened" (approximately $1/10$) data set for training NN.
+Therefore, we also perform CFD simulations for the two bubble flows with coarse meshing (also approximately $1/10$ of the dense meshing) for comparison, i.e., 2419 meshes for the single bubble flow and 7833 meshes for the multiple bubbles flow.
+In solving equation (\ref{levelseteq}), $\epsilon_{ls}$ is related with the meshing size.
+Hence $\epsilon_{ls}$ is listed for both the four cases in Table \ref{tabeps} for reference.